cristianglezm/EvoGarden/README.md

 -   **Intelligent Insects with Genetic AI**: Insects no longer move randomly.
 Each insect has a unique genetic code (genome) that determines its preferences for different flower traits.
 They actively seek out flowers that best match their genes, creating complex and emergent behaviors.
 -   **Insect Evolution**: When insects reproduce, their offspring inherit a mix of their parents' genomes, with a chance for random mutation.
 This creates a dynamic evolutionary loop where insects adapt to the garden's flower population over generations.
 -   **Stamina-Based Actions & Health**: Insects now manage health and stamina.
 Actions like moving and attacking cost stamina, and they must rest to recover.
 Their health slowly decays, and if it runs out, they die and decompose into a nutrient, completing the ecosystem's cycle of life.
 -   **Corpse & Decay System**: When insects die of old age or from toxic flowers, they leave behind a corpse that slowly decays.
-Once fully decayed, the corpse transforms into a nutrient, enriching the soil and completing another link in the ecosystem's cycle of life.
+Once fully decayed, the corpse transforms into a nutrient, completing another link in the ecosystem's cycle of life.
+-   **Scavenger Pests (Cockroaches)**: When too many corpses pile up, cockroaches (`🪳`) emerge to clean the mess.
+They consume corpses and can even attack weak flowers, converting them into low-grade nutrients.
 -   **High-Performance Canvas Rendering**: The entire simulation grid is rendered on a single `<canvas>` element, ensuring smooth performance even with hundreds of entities.
 -   **User Goals & Scenarios (Challenges)**: Engage with a set of predefined challenges that track your progress across multiple playthroughs.
 Challenges cover survival (e.g., *Ancient Bloom*), predation (*Apex Predator*), ecosystem balance (*Circle of Life*), population milestones (*The Swarm*), and genetic evolution (*Poison Garden*).
 -   **Seed Bank**: Automatically saves the genomes of "champion" flowers—the longest-lived, most toxic, and most healing—to a persistent database.
 These champions are then used to repopulate the garden after a collapse, ensuring genetic resilience.
 Users can view these champions, download their genomes, or clear the bank to start fresh.